 The primary course deliverable will be student authored case studies on a significant property to be chosen by the student with sufficient availability of project information through physical access, publications and/or access to source material through the owner or architect.
 A curated project list will be provided to assist students who might otherwise have difficulty identifying an appropriate project that raises critical questions about conservation, interpretation, and the design of interventions.
 Students are encouraged where practical to work in teams.
 The goal will be to develop a critical analysis that identifies the material and cultural values that define each property, suggest how best to manage their conservation and guide future development, and ultimately to understand how change – whether as a singular event or in multiple campaigns – has reinforced, challenged or rejected attributes of the host structure.
 Short essays and regular discussion of course readings will also be required.

-The course is a weekly seminar with a maximum enrollment of 20 students.
+The course is a weekly seminar.
 Classes will be given in two segments: The first will be hour long weekly pre-recorded lectures available in advance of scheduled class time for asynchronous viewing.
 The second segment will be a 2-hour required synchronous discussion of the recorded lectures and key readings with the presenter, and student presentations on assigned readings.

 Note: the instructor will offer live course presentations on 01/19-01/21.
 To access the detailed schedule and Zoom links, please visit the Live Course Presentations Website.
 If you need assistance, please contact Estefanía Ibáñez.